okta/okta.github.io/_source/_posts/2018-10-16-token-auth-for-java.md

 ## Configure Your Okta OIDC Application for Token Authentication in Java

-Soon you’ll be generating and validating JWTs like a pro.
+Soon you'll be generating and validating JWTs like a pro.
 But first, you need to head over to [developer.okta.com](https://developer.okta.com) and create an OpenID Connect (OIDC) application.
 If you haven't already, register for a free developer account.
 Did I mention it's totally free?

 Log into your Okta developer dashboard.
 Go to **Applications** and then click the **Add Application** button.